Ogre Battle: The March of the Black Queen: Alignment

 The game uses a moral alignment system that affects both gameplay and the branching storyline.
 There is both a reputation score for the revolution as a whole as well as alignment scores for individual characters.
 Reputation is affected by several factors, such as the moral alignments of the troops used to liberate a city; allowing liberated cities to be reclaimed by Zeteginean forces; making popular or unpopular choices; and other decisions.
 The revolution's overall reputation score is one of the largest elements affecting the ending received, both directly and indirectly, as certain characters will only join a very high or very low reputation Opinion Leader.

 The alignment statistic for each character indicates how lawful (good) or chaotic (evil) they are, on a scale from 0 to 100.
 When characters with high alignment liberate towns, it will raise the player's reputation (although a high charisma is also recommended).
 Characters with high alignment will be weak against dark attacks but strong against light attacks.
 They will fight better in the day and worse at night.
 Alignment can be raised by defeating enemies whose level is higher than the player's, and defeating low-alignment enemies such as ghosts.
 Alignment will drop when a character defeats high alignment enemies, such as clerics and angels, or characters of a lower level.
 To keep a character's alignment is high, it is important not to exceed the level of the foes they are sent against.
 Thus, it is important for players who want to keep a high alignment to keep the fights "fair".
 Drawing tarot cards can also raise and lower the alignment statistic a little.

 Low alignment characters are considered more "evil".
 Consequently, they fight better at night and are weak against light attacks.
 Liberating towns with these types of characters will lower the player's reputation (especially if they possess a low charisma statistic).
 A player whose alignment is relatively high will not necessarily be penalized for employing units of low-alignment soldiers; rather, a mix of high- and low-alignment fighters results in the most potent fighting force.
-Provided the player keeps low- and high-alignment characters in their own separate units, and only liberates towns with high-alignment units, he or she can still see the best ending.
-Conversely, one who wishes to drop his alignment can continually capture towns with a few high-level, low-alignment units.
+Provided the player keeps low- and high-alignment characters in their own separate units, and only liberates towns with high-alignment units, they can still see the best ending.
+Conversely, one who wishes to drop their alignment can continually capture towns with a few high-level, low-alignment units.
 For example, one can employ a few decidedly low-alignment units to slaughter enemy units, reserving high-alignment units for liberation purposes only.